tclssg/tclssg/README.md

 Tclsgg is a static site generator with template support written in Tcl for danyilbohdan.com.
 It is intended to make it easy to manage a small to medium-sized personal website with an optional blog, "small to medium-sized" meaning one with under about 2000 pages.
 Tclssg uses Markdown for content formatting, [Bootstrap](http://getbootstrap.com/) for layout (with Bootstrap theme support) and Tcl code embedded in HTML for templating.

 **Warning!
-Tclssg is still in early development and may change rapidly in incompatible ways.**
+Tclssg is currently in beta and may still change in incompatible ways.**

-**As of version 0.19.2 minor changes that break existing template code and configuration files should still be expected before the codebase stabilizes.**

 Features
 --------

 * [Markdown](#markup), Bootstrap themes, Tcl code for [templates](#templating);
-* Distinguishes between plain old pages and blog posts [1];
+* Plain old pages and blog posts [1];
-* Generates sitemaps.
+* RSS feeds;
+* SEO and usability features: sitemaps, canonical and previous/next links.
-* Output is valid HTML5 and CSS level 3;
+* Valid HTML5 and CSS level 3 output;
-* Can deploy over FTP with a single built-in command;
+* Deployment over FTP with a single built-in command;
-* Can deploy over SCP or other protocols with a [custom deployment command](#using-deploycustom);
+* Deployment over SCP or other protocols with a [custom deployment command](#using-deploycustom);
-* Supports external comment engines (currently: Disqus);
+* Support for external comment engines (currently: Disqus);
 * All links generated are relative links making the generated HTML suitable to be viewed locally;
 * [Reasonably fast](https://github.com/dbohdan/tclssg/wiki/Performance);
 * Few dependencies.